 While small quantities of grass are nibbled normally by dogs, if you notice your dog eating large gulps of grass faster than normal, you should be thinking about trying to stop him.

 The grass can, in fact, cause inflammation in the stomach of your dog and create more serious digestion problems.
-Your dog is probably not used to digest large quantities of grass, and this could be harmful to his health.
+Your dog is probably not used to digesting large quantities of grass, and this could be harmful to his health.